Jorjio0/microservices-demo/README.md

 The deployment is fully automated via GitHub Actions.
 To deploy a new version:
 1. Make a change to the source code (e.g., edit a template in `src/frontend/`).
 2. Commit and push the changes to the `main` branch.
 3. The GitHub Actions pipeline will automatically trigger.
-It builds the new Docker images, pushes them to the Google Container Registry, and deploys the updated manifests to the GKE cluster into the respective namespaces (`staging` and `production`).
+It builds the new Docker images, pushes them to the Google Artifact Registry, and deploys the updated manifests to the GKE cluster into the respective namespaces (`staging` and `production`).

+### Our working environments

 **Testing the Application:**
 You can test the live environments by visiting the external IP addresses of our LoadBalancers: